Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/lighting/lamps/sun/sky_and_atmosphere.rst

           Sun slightly below the horizon (end of twilight).

-`The 2.4 .blend file of these examples
+`The 2.4 blend-file of these examples
 <http://wiki.blender.org/index.php/Media:Manual-Lighting-Lamps-Sun-SkyAtmosphere-Examples-SunOrientation.blend>`__.

-And now, the effects of various settings (examples created with `this 2.4 .blend file
+And now, the effects of various settings (examples created with `this 2.4 blend-file
 <http://wiki.blender.org/index.php/Media:Manual-Lighting-Lamps-Sun-SkyAtmosphere-Examples-Settings.blend>`__):